-Whether you’re looking for a backpack for long term expeditions or you’re just looking for something to see you through a Sunday stroll, buying a new backpack can sometimes seem daunting with all the options out there on the market.
-To help you wade through our backpack brands, and find the ones that’s perfect for you, we’ve compiled the top factors you should consider in this hand guide.
+Whether you’re looking for a backpack for long term expeditions or you’re just looking for something to see you through a Sunday stroll, buying a new backpack can sometimes seem daunting with all of the options out there on the market.
+To help you wade through our backpack brands, and find the one that’s perfect for you, we’ve compiled the top factors you should consider in this handy guide.

 - How to measure your torso length – for those of you who are looking for a larger, full body length, rucksack make sure to check this out.

 - Matching a backpack size to the kind of trip you’ll be going on.

 - We’ll walk you through the different frame types available and what kind of escapade each one suits.